Speakers List (Partial)

 Congressman James E. Clyburn

-James E. (Jim) Clyburn, representing South Carolina's 6th congressional district since 1993, is the third-ranking Democrat, in the United States House of Representatives.
+James E. (Jim) Clyburn, representing South Carolina's 6th congressional district since 1993, is the House Majority Whip and the third-ranking leader in the United States House of Representatives.

 Congressman Clyburn began his professional career as a public school teacher in Charleston, South Carolina.
 Before being elected to Congress he directed two community development programs, served on the staff of a South Carolina Governor, and ran a state agency under four South Carolina Governors – two Democrats and two Republicans.
 His memoir, Blessed Experiences: Genuinely Southern, Proudly Black, was published by the University of South Carolina Press in 2015.
 It has been described as a primer that should be read by every student interested in pursuing a career in public service.